With the Royal Australian Air Force

 RAAF

-Eastern Air Lines DC-2, NC 13736, served as a passenger aircraft until it was purchased, along with 10 other remaining DC-2’s by the British Purchasing Commission in the USA, on behalf of the Australian Government in 1941.
+Eastern Air Lines DC-2, NC 13736, served as a passenger aircraft until it was purchased, along with nine other remaining DC-2’s by the British Purchasing Commission in the USA, on behalf of the Australian Government in 1941.

 In 1942, after an engine change at Essendon by Australian National Airways (ANA), it was received at the No1 Wireless Air Gunners School, RAAF Station Ballarat, Victoria, for use as a wireless and radio navigation trainer.